leechseed/leechseed2/OBSIDIAN_CATALOG/LIBRARY/00_THEORY OF COMPOSITION/00001_BAL - Narratology Introduction/00001C_BAL - Narratology Introduction.md

 - **Narrator's Role and Limitations:**
   - The <mark style="background: #FFF3A3A6;">narrator</mark> is defined as the agent conveying the <mark style="background: #FFF3A3A6;">text's signs</mark>, distinct from the implied author or a <mark style="background: #FFF3A3A6;">visible, fictive "I."</mark> This distinction helps avoid conflating the author's intentions with the narrative's internal mechanisms, focusing instead on the text's communicative nature.

-- **Embedded Texts and Narrative Dynamics:**
-  - Embedded texts, including dialogues and monologues, contribute to the narrative's complexity.
-Dialogue-heavy texts lean towards a dramatic form, influencing the reader's experience of the story.

 - **Importance of Dialogue and Embedded Narratives:**
   - The quantity and presentation of dialogue within a narrative text affect its <mark style="background: #FFF3A3A6;">dramatic quality</mark>. <mark style="background: #FFF3A3A6;">Narratives with extensive dialogue can closely resemble dramatic texts in their construction and impact.</mark>